Itskuloba/S-P-500-forecasting/README.md

 ## Project Overview

-This project implements a multi-stage forecasting approach, starting with established **Base Models** (ARIMA, SARIMA, Prophet) for benchmarking, before moving to a highly advanced **Hybrid LSTM-Transformer model** to forecast daily S\&P 500 index closing prices for a 30-day horizon.
+This project implements a multi-stage forecasting approach, starting with established **Base Models** for benchmarking, before moving to a highly advanced **Hybrid LSTM-Transformer model** to forecast daily S\&P 500 index closing prices for a 30-day horizon.
 The hybrid model combines Long Short-Term Memory (LSTM) networks for capturing short-term sequential dependencies with the Transformer's attention mechanism for modeling long-term market trends.

-An additional feature is the **SHAP interpretability** to provide transparent insights into the predictions.
-The output is delivered through an interactive Streamlit dashboard.

 -----